Article Categories

 What is Client-Server Architecture in Computer Network?

-The most common client-server arrangement method is a LAN made out of microcomputers linked to a network server, which serves all LAN clients.
+The most common client-server arrangement is a Local Area Network (LAN) consisting of multiple microcomputers connected to a central network server that serves all clients within the network.

 Three-Tier Architecture